MichaelCurrin/dev-cheatsheets/index.md

 > {{ site.description }}

 Welcome to **Dev Cheatsheets**.

+Coding ingredients or building blocks.
+This is about having a central eference for languge syntax or CLI features, without having to wade through docs and tutorials and StackOverflow.

-A quick reference for showing you how to use a CLI tool, language or library.
+A reference for how to use a CLI tool, language or library.
+It's mean to be a quick reference so you can get what you need without having to scroll or navigate a lot.

 Including syntax but emphasizing real world examples.
 While trying to keep explanation paragraphs to a minimum.